-Public Holidays Angola 2024
+Public Holidays in Angola

 Angola, located on the southwest coast of Africa, is a country rich in natural resources, known for its significant oil and diamond reserves.
 Its landscape is diverse, featuring a long Atlantic coastline, savannah, and extensive rainforests.
 The capital, Luanda, sits on the coast and is a bustling, rapidly growing city blending colonial Portuguese architecture with modern structures.
 Angola’s cultural heritage, influenced by indigenous traditions and Portuguese colonization, is expressed in its music, dance, and cuisine, making it a country with a complex history and evolving identity.